Trinidad and Tobago entry requirements for Libya passport holders

 Transit visa required

-Libya passport holders require a transit visa to change planes in Trinidad and Tobago, even if staying airside.
+Libyan passport holders require a visa to transit through Trinidad and Tobago, even if staying airside.

 Transit hubsPiarco International Airport (POS)